SPINAL DECOMPRESSION IN JACKSONVILLE FL NON-SURGICAL, SAFE, AND EFFECTIVE TREATMENT

 - Spinal infection

 - Ankylosing spondylitis

 You may be wondering if this pulling of the spine will be painful.
 It’s a frequent question people ask.

-In our experience, patients report the procedure very comfortable and gentle.
-The treatment utilizes controlled pulling mechanism that can increase or decrease in tension as we set it.
-We always set the tension low at first, until you get comfortable and then adjust it to a tension that will get the most benefit for that particular person's weight and body type.
+In our experience, patients report the procedure as very comfortable and gentle.
+The treatment utilizes a controlled pulling mechanism that can increase or decrease tension as we set it.
+We always set the tension low at first, until you get comfortable and then adjust it to a tension that will get the most benefit for that particular person’s weight and body type.

 Most patients report a light sense of stretch on their hips or backs and feel comfortable enough to relax during the treatment.

-Some also have report slight pain in the procedure if their back is in really bad shape, this is normal.
-This pain is not a "bad pain," but pain of movement of an inflamed spine.
+Some also have reported slight pain in the procedure if their back is in really bad shape, this is normal.
+This pain is not a “bad pain,” but pain of movement of an inflamed spine.
 We always ask for feedback to make sure the pain is not unbearable.